MisterMassad/ideaMapper/README.md

 ## Installation and Setup

+## Supabase Setup
+The project is now migrated to Supabase.
+Meaning, we don't need Firebase to run the project.
+You need to setup *Supabase*.

+1. Go to your Supabase console.
+2. Create a new project.

 ## Firebase
 We used Firebase as our backend, in order to run our project, you need to setup *Firebase*: